Squid Game: Season 1

 Production and filming of the series ran from June to October 2020, including a mandatory month-long break due to the COVID-19 pandemic.
 City scenes were filmed in Daejeon, while the island set pieces were filmed on Seongapdo located in Ongjin.

-The shapes of Ojingo (Squid) played heavily in the graphic design of the show.
+The shapes of ojingo played heavily in the graphic design of the show.

 As Netflix was targeting the work for a global audience, the visuals were emphasized and some of the rules of the children's games were simplified to avoid potential issues with the language barrier.
 The colorful sets and costumes were designed to look like a fantasy world.
 The players and soldiers each wear a distinctive color, to reduce the sense of individuality and emphasize the difference between the two groups.
 The green tracksuits worn by the players were inspired by 1970s athletic wear, known as trainingbok (트레이닝복).
 The maze-like corridors and stairs drew inspiration from the 4-dimensional stair drawings of M. C. Escher including Relativity.
 Production designer Chae Kyoung-sun said these seemingly infinite stairways represented "a form of bondage for the contestants".
 The complex network of tunnels between the arena, the dorm, and the administrative office was inspired by ant colonies.

 Chae was also inspired by the Saemaul Undong political initiative of the 1970s aimed to modernize rural South Korean villages.
 The mint green and pink color theme throughout the show were a common theme from South Korean schools in the 1970s and 1980s.
 Green-suited characters develop associations of fear with pink through its use in guard outfits and the stairway room.

 The players' dormitory was envisioned with the concept of "people who are abandoned on the road" according to Chae; this was also used in the tug-of-war game.
 The room was designed using white tiles and the curved opening like a vehicular tunnel.
 The bed and stairs initially were laid out to look like warehouse shelves, but as the episodes progressed and these furnishing used as makeshift defenses, they took the appearance of broken ladders and stairs, implying the way these players were trapped with no way out, according to Chae.
 The dinner scene that took place in the eighth episode was inspired by the art installation The Dinner Party by Judy Chicago.
 Walls of many of the areas where the games took place were painted in skies inspired by The Empire of Light series by René Magritte.